Holidays Can be Great for You and Your Kids, Even after Your Divorce

 Give importance to their preferences.

-For the holidays, the parents can make a custody plan consulting the family attorney in Oklahoma City, OK.
+To prepare for the holidays, parents can make a custody plan by consulting a family attorney in Oklahoma City, OK.
 Here are three common plans.

 Even and Odd Year Plan

-In this plan, both of the parents get to spend all the holidays with their kids.
-Not every year but the alternate ones.
-If one parent gets to spend all the even years, the other gets the plan for the odd years.
+In this plan, both parents get to spend all of the holidays with their kids, but just not every year.
+You would alternate one year on, one year off.
+If one parent gets to spend all of the even years holidays with the kids, the other gets all of the holidays in the odd years.

-The importance of the holidays may differ from one parent to another.
-One may think Christmas is more important as it belongs to the tradition, the other may think to celebrate Thanksgiving is more important to spend time with the kids.
-Or the parent can think of other holidays than the religious ones.
+The importance of holidays may differ from one parent to another.
+One may think Christmas is more important as it belongs to a tradition, the other may think celebrating Thanksgiving is more important to spend time with the kids.
+Or the parent may want other holidays that are not religious ones.
 In this case, the parents can spend their dedicated holidays with the kids.
-If the choice of the parents conflicts with each other, the importance is considered to give the custody for that day.
-The other parent would get another holiday compensating that particular one.
+If the choice of the parents conflicts with each other, the importance is considered when the court is deciding custody for that day.
+The other parent would get another holiday to compensate for that particular one.

 Generally, kids have three major holiday breaks throughout the year, winter break, spring break and summer break.
-Some parents prefer these extended breaks to spend time with their kids rather than the specific holidays.
-The breaks are divided to the parents.
-One may get summer break and the other winter break as extended holidays to get custody of the kids.
+Some parents prefer these extended breaks to spend time with their kids rather than specific holidays.
+The breaks are divided between the parents.
+One may get summer break and the other, winter break, so that they get an extended time with the kids.
 This can either be permanent or alternate and it depends on the parents’ preference.

-While making the custody agreement, the parents have a control over it.
-The agreement is signed off by the court when the holiday custody is divided equally.
-It is possible that both of the parents do not share the equal right to the custody of the children.
-They may have different timeshare custody percentages for the kids.
+When making a custody agreement, the parents mostly have control over it.
+The agreement is signed off by a court when the holiday custody is divided fairly.
+It is possible that both of the parents do not share equal rights with the child custody, therefore, they may have different timeshare custody percentages for the kids.

-The custodial parent may have 70% of the custody and non-custodial parent may have the rest 30% of the time.
-The agreement is planned for maintaining this percentage in mind.
+The custodial parent may have 70% of the custody and non-custodial parent may have the last 30%.
+The agreement is planned while having this percentage in mind.
 As a consequence, it becomes difficult for the non-custodial parent to spend more time with the kids.
-They can take help of the family attorney in Oklahoma City, OK to make some arrangements.
+They can get the help of a family attorney in Oklahoma City, OK to make some arrangements.

-You can come to the team of Handley Law Center; we deal with the custody-related problems with their proficiency.
-Contact us and get a solution for these legal arrangements pertaining to divorce.
+You can come see the team at Handley Law Center; we deal with custody-related problems with proficiency.
+Contact us and get a solution for these legal arrangements and any others pertaining to divorce.